 Whole Imageso the tool is in pass-through mode.

 Now the processing path is split into two branches.
-The rightmost one detects and reads barcodes, whereas the left one detects and reads QR-codes.
+The rightmost one detects and reads QR codes, whereas the left one detects and reads barcodes.
 Otherwise the paths are symmetrical.
-Let's start with bacode reading.
+Let's start with barcodes.

 Max Detectionsinput parameter.